litestar-org/litestar/docs/usage/testing.rst

             assert response.json() == item.dict()

 While we can define the test data manually, as is done in the above, this can be quite cumbersome.
-That's where `pydantic-factories <https://github.com/Goldziher/pydantic-factories>`_ library comes in.
+That's where `polyfactory <https://github.com/litestar-org/polyfactory>`_ library comes in.
 It generates mock data for pydantic models and dataclasses based on type annotations.
 With it, we could rewrite the above example like so: